AintSmurf/Final-Project--Playwright/README.md

 * run tests from the command line:
 1) npm run test - ListReport in the console
 2) npm run allure - allureReport
-3) execure the generateAllureReport.sh with the command: source generateAllureReport.sh - allureReport
+3) execute the generateAllureReport.sh with the command: source generateAllureReport.sh - allureReport

 # Reporting